 Global Signbank - NGT

-The dataset of NGT in the Global Signbank was built on data from the ECHO Corpus, Corpus NGT and Handy Signs.
+The dataset of NGTSign Language of the Netherlands in the Global Signbank was built on data from the ECHO Corpus, Corpus NGT and Handy Signs.
 The lexicon data is directly linked to the Corpus NGT.
 The database was built at Radboud University under the lead of Onno Crasborn.
+In 2023, responsibility for the NGT dataset and for changes in Global Signbank were transferred to the SignLab group at University of Amsterdam (Klomp et al., 2024).

-The software of Global Signbank was originally developed as an Sign Language of the Netherlands Signbank fork of the original Auslan Signbank software that added features relevant to Sign Language of the Netherlands research.
+The software of Global Signbank was originally developed as an NGT Signbank fork of the original Auslan Signbank software that added features relevant to NGTSign Language of the Netherlands research.
 It was then further extended to support multiple languages, resulting in Global Signbank.

 Languages | Sign Language of the Netherlands, Dutch, English |